amdp/cooperacynuxt/etc/learningGame/The Final Level - Develop.md

 You should make only one
-function connected to the form that sends the contact form info to the server so that the server sends the email to cooperacy@cooperacy.org.
+function connected to the form that sends the contact form variables to the server so that the server sends an email to cooperacy@cooperacy.org.